binkley/kotlin-application-transactions/README.md

 The implementation is a simple state machine based on the type of request:

 - Simple reads run in parallel
-- Simple writes wait for reads to finish, and then run in serial
+- Writes run in units of work, and are always serial and exclusive of other remote calls
 - Units of work (transactions) also wait for reads to finish, and then all remote requests in the unit of work run in serial [^1].
-  Units of work are exclusive and never overlap
+  Units of work are exclusive and never overlap: this ensures you can batch several remote calls together that need isolation

 It looks like:

 ```mermaid